Original Paper

 All clinicians had experience using teledermatology; however, due to the novelty of patient-led teledermoscopy in the MEL-SELF pilot trial, experience reviewing dermoscopic images taken by patients (especially those who were not under their care) was more limited.
 Only 1 clinician (a teledermatologist) had extensive experience reporting on dermoscopic images taken by patients in research settings.
 All had experience providing second-opinion reviews of dermoscopic images taken by clinical staff in both clinical and research settings.
 Along with their experiences in the pilot trial, clinicians discussed their experiences of teledermatology outside of it, and these accounts were included in the analysis.

-The results of the thematic analysis are summarized in Figure 1.
+.
 For patient-conducted teledermoscopy to deliver high-value care, strategies are needed to both facilitate potential benefits and inhibit potential harms (particularly from medical overuse).
 Themes and their relationships to each other are explained in the subsequent sections, supported by illustrative quotes.
-Additional quotes are included in Multimedia Appendix 2.
+Additional quotes are included in .Perceived Benefits of Patient-Led Surveillance and Patient-Performed Teledermoscopy

 There was an agreement among clinicians that patient-led surveillance is a good idea.
 Clinicians said that patients should be encouraged to get to know their skin and be educated in self-monitoring, noting, however, that not all patients are interested in doing so.
 Teledermatology was thought to increase access to dermatology services for rural and remote patients and enable continuity of care for all patients during the COVID-19 pandemic, thereby facilitating the early detection of melanomas.
 Teledermoscopy was thought to make shared monitoring of particular lesions of concern more convenient for high-risk patients living at a distance from dermatology services.
 Clinicians said that teledermoscopy enables quick feedback for lesions that the patient thinks are potentially concerning, either facilitating prompt review in the clinic if necessary or otherwise alleviating worry and a potentially long period of anxiety ahead of the next routinely scheduled visit.
 They also thought it may be useful for monitoring lesions that the clinician thinks are potentially concerning.
 For this use, remote monitoring was thought to have beneficial potential by reducing the frequency of routinely scheduled clinics for monitoring particular lesions.